List of political office-holders in East Germany

-These are lists of political office-holders in East Germany.
+This is a list of political office-holders in East Germany.
 The political leadership of East Germany was distributed between several offices.
-However, until the Volkskammer removed a section in the GDR's constitution guaranteeing their monopoly on political power on 1 December 1989, the Socialist Unity Party of Germany (SED) held ultimate power and authority over state and government.
+However, until the Volkskammer removed a section in the East German constitution guaranteeing their monopoly on political power on 1 December 1989, the Socialist Unity Party of Germany (SED) held ultimate power and authority over state and government.
 Thus, the head of the SED's Politburo of the Central Committee was the de facto leader of the country.